-The types of traffic calming devices currently being employed by the City of Portland include (1) speed tables, (2) stop signs, (3) traffic islands, (4) traffic signals, (5) one-way streets and others.
+The types of traffic calming devices employed by the City of Portland include (1) speed tables, (2) stop signs, (3) traffic islands, (4) traffic signals, (5) one-way streets, and (6) raised crosswalks.
+Recent efforts to develop "streetscape" projects sometimes contain traffic calming elements as part of the streetscape design.
 Businesses and citizens have employed other measures, including "no access" signs and chains, "slow down" signs and "children playing" signs.
 Traffic calming measures are usually implemented to slow traffic, prevent or reduce cut-through traffic, and improve safety conditions in neighborhoods.